d4taD4taD4ta/d4taD4taD4ta/README.md

 <div align="center">
   <details>

-<summary> byi ; </summary>
+<summary> byi⠀  ↓⠀  </summary>

-1. i am suspected of having MDD&ADHD.
+1. I am suspected of having MDD&ADHD.
 I do not self-diagnose myself with those disorders but please beware before u int
-3. Ihave Severe mood swings that i dont control
+3. I have Severe mood swings that i dont control
-2. i am not currently being helped by a specialist so my condition has been getting worse and worse
+2. me and my mental health are is not currently being treated by a specialist so my condition has been getting worse and worse
-2. I may come off as rude and aggressive a lot o f timesImso0rry
+2. I may come off as rude and aggressive a lot of times
-3. this is a very verynot finished byi but a short importantthings one
+2. imm a really short tempered person with people that idk
+3. BAD MEMORY I DONT REMEMBER A LOT
+4. i can be super defensive(and aggressive in return) about anything if it looks to me like someone is blaming me/aggressive to me
+5. i use typing quirks!!!!!!!!! boo scary!!!!!!
+6. i can be super awkward because i have no sense of sociali3ation
+7. uhh might add something else later

 </details>
 </div>